 Food and Drink

-Peruvian food stems from a blend of indigenous and Spanish influences with each of the country’s geographical regions possessing its own native delicacies.
+Peruvian food stems from a blend of indigenous and Spanish influences, with each of the country’s geographical regions possessing its own native delicacies.

 The 5,000-year-old craft of textile weaving is among Peru’s artistic traditions.
-Luxurious hand-crafted textiles, made using natural alpaca, llama and vicuña wool, were indicators of social status and power that were traded as commodities in pre-Columbian times.
-Today, you still find many Peruvian artisans using the drop spindle technique -- weaving done with a stick and spinning wooden wheel -- among other weaving traditions inherited from ancestral civilizations.
+Luxurious handcrafted textiles, made using natural alpaca, llama and vicuña wool, were indicators of social status and power that were traded as commodities in pre-Columbian times.
+Today, you still can find many Peruvian artisans using the drop spindle technique -- weaving done with a stick and spinning wooden wheel -- among other weaving traditions inherited from ancestral civilizations.